thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 {% endraw %}
 {% endhighlight %}

-Great we've just bootstrapped our Angular 2 application written in ES5!
+Great we've just bootstrapped our Angular application written in ES5!
 Was it that hard?

 ## Injecting services in ES5

 Let's say we want to add a `GreetingService` to our component.
 The `@Component` annotation takes a property `viewProviders` to define injectable types for this particular component.
 This is easy to add.
 First we build the service.
-A service in Angular 2 is just a class, which translates to just a function, which is also just an object in JavaScript.
+A service in Angular can be just a class, which translates to just a function, which is also just an object in JavaScript.

 {% highlight javascript %}
 {% raw %}